 David Wondrich, the American cocktails historian, found the 1803 reference mentioned by Brown, in a Vermont paper.
-That reference doesn’t mention alcohol, but probably it did connote an alcohol drink given the context: the drinker was taking it seemingly to assuage a hangover.
-Wondrich explains it all in this informative article last year in Saveur magazine.
-The article gives good general background on the etymology issue, and summarizes well the current state of knowledge.
+It doesn’t mention alcohol, but probably did connote an alcohol drink, given the context: seemingly to assuage a hangover.
+Wondrich explains it all in his informative article last year in Saveur magazine.
+The article gives good general background on the etymology, and summarizes well the current state of knowledge.

-The drinks context is important because “cocktail”, or cock-tail in earlier spellings, was also a term known in the early 1800s, and probably before, in a different connection.
-It meant a non-thoroughbred horse, one of mixed breed.
-English sporting writer John Badcock made a number of references to this equine cocktail in his writings of the 1820s.
+The drinks context is important because “cocktail”, or cock-tail in earlier spellings, was also known, in the early 1800s and probably before, in a different connotation.
+It meant a non-thoroughbred horse, a mixed breed.
+English sporting writer John Badcock made a number of references to this equine cocktail in writings from the 1820s.
 He was one of numerous writers to use the term, and American horsing circles also used it in the 1800s.

 As Wondrich explains in his book Imbibe, in 1825 Badcock also wrote, seemingly of the drink, “cocktail is ginger”.
 In 1828, he wrote that a “scratch or two of cocktail” was added by sporting enthusiasts to beer, gin or a mixture of both.
 The ginger equation is thus the same as the 1798 citation which states ginger was a popular synonym for cocktail.
 So, cocktail was a drink of some kind, involving the ginger root.